elreco/coderocket/app/(default)/html-gen-new.md

 ### JavaScript File (script.js)
 - Include any necessary JavaScript for basic interactions.
 If no JavaScript is required, leave the file empty.
+- Always create this file, even if it's empty.

 ### Tailwind Configuration File (tailwind.config.js)
 - Start with `module.exports =` and configure Tailwind CSS as needed for the project.